Legacy of Pedro II of Brazil: Aftermath of his death

-Surprisingly strong feelings of guilt were manifested among republicans, and these became increasingly evident upon the Emperor's death in exile at the end of 1891.
+Surprisingly strong feelings of guilt were manifested among republicans who had deposed Pedro II, and these became increasingly evident upon the Emperor's death in exile at the end of 1891.
 In Brazil, the news of the Emperor's death "aroused a genuine sense of regret among those who, without sympathy for a restoration, acknowledged both the merits and the achievements of their deceased ruler."
 The overthrown monarchy was still a fresh memory to Brazilians, to which was added a feeling of remorse over what they perceived as an unjust exile, followed by his lonely demise.
 Some republicans "reconsidered the long banishment and reflected upon the severity of such action."
 Even they believed that Pedro II deserved a better end, and nostalgia spread among them as they "started to see in the Imperial epoch a happier time, a golden age, forever gone."
 The Empire began to be viewed more tolerantly by the new governments, and its considerable achievements were openly recognized.
 Now appeared "a feeling that there was once a time when Brazil was more respectable, more honest, and more powerful."

 An odd predilection arose on the part of various republican politicians, including those "of higher standing", for "praising D. Pedro II and the monarchy."
 They did not desire a restoration, but believed that the Brazilian Republic might learn from the fallen regime.
 Thus, Pedro II "became, paradoxically, a model of republican ideals."
 To these "republicans, d.
 Pedro appeared as the best of themselves; for the monarchists the compliment meant, clearly, something else [i.e., that the Emperor was the best of the monarchists]."

 After the death of the Emperor, appeals for the repatriation of his body increased over time.
 The republican periodical A Cidade do Rio (The City of Rio) stated that "Brazil is so large that it cannot begrudge some scant feet of land to him" and demanded: "Bring him back."
 The Gazeta da Tarde (Afternoon Gazette) said that Pedro II deserved an official funeral within the country.
 In 1895, Afonso Celso wrote in the Comércio de São Paulo (Commerce of São Paulo): "The body of D. Pedro cannot continue to lie in foreign territory."
 By 1906 the poet Olavo Bilac wrote, "The fatherland reclaims your body and it shall have it."
 The Jornal do Comércio (Commerce Newspaper) predicted that "one day, when all passions have lost their strength, your body shall rest here."